Scuba Diving in Palau: Highlights + Liveaboards vs Resorts

 Palau Carolines Resort

 Inspired by Palau’s centuries-old architecture, this atmospheric resort features eight private bungalows, all of which have been recently renovated.
-It’s located in the village of Ngerkebesang, a short drive from Koror.
+It’s located in the village of Ngerkebesang, a short drive or taxi ride from Koror.

-While Palau Carolines Resort doesn’t have an onsite dive centre, the friendly owners can easily connect you with local operators.
+While Palau Carolines Resort doesn’t have an on-site dive centre, the friendly owners can easily connect you with local operators.
+The main downsides are its distance from local restaurants (it’s best to have your own car) and the lack of a swimming pool.

 Non-diving activities in Palau

-While the scuba diving in Palau is an undisputed highlight of visiting this island nation, there are plenty of other activities to enjoy if you want a day away from the water or if you are travelling with non-diving family members.
+While scuba diving in Palau is an undisputed highlight of visiting this island nation, there are plenty of other activities to enjoy, both on and off the water.
+If you’re travelling with non-diving family/friends, trust us when we say they won’t get bored!

 Discover the World War II history of Peleliu Island